schnoog/mydumper-backup-and-restore/README.md

 Expects 2 arguments:
 1) Backup-point
 2) Databasename (or all)
-running it without arguments will show available backup-points running it with a valid backup-point argument but without database name will output all available database backups
+- running it without arguments will show available backup-points
+- running it with a valid backup-point argument but without database name will output all available database backups

+## Configuration
+config.sh
+Set the backup path , the retention time and mysql user.